-5 Last-Minute Things To Do On Valentine's Day With Your Boyfriend Or Girlfriend That Are Romantic AF
+5 Last-Minute Things To Do On Valentine's Day With Your Partner That Are Still Super Romantic

 Does anyone else feel like you just got through Christmas, and then, wham, it's Feb.
 14?
 Once New Year's Eve passes, we all take a collective sigh of relief that the maddening, chaotic holiday season is no longer upon us.
 But if you forgot about that little February holiday this year, it's unlikely you're alone.
 No need to freak out, though.
 There are plenty of last-minute things to do on Valentine's Day.